Indi Walker: Storylines

 Romeo professes his feelings for Indi and they get back together.
 Nicole leaves Summer Bay, leaving Indi upset.
 Romeo invites Indi to accompany him and Roo Stewart (Georgie Parker) to Hawaii to attend a tourism exhibition.
 Their host, Marty Jones (Matty Lui), later offers Indi a job.
 Romeo proposes and she accepts.
 They decide to get married straight away.
 Sid arrives and interrupts the wedding, but he gives Romeo and Indi his blessing and they marry.
 On their return home, they move in with Roo.
 When they struggle financially, they move into the Farmhouse.
 Indi turns against Roo when she discovers she is seeing Sid, however they later make up.
 Sid learns he has another daughter called Sasha (Demi Harman).
 He brings her home to meet Indi and Dex and they eventually bond.
 Indi secures an internship with Dennis Harling (Danny Roberts), but she gives Romeo a hard time about their financial situation when he opens a surf school.
-Things get worse when Romeo admits to lending a large amount of money to his sister.
+Things get worse when Romeo admits to lending a large amount of money to his sister, Mink.
 Indi urges him to get a job with the new resort.
 Sasha admits that her boyfriend, Stu (Brenton Thwaites), has been hitting her.
 Dex and Indi suspect Sid of Stu's murder when his body turns up, but Sasha confesses it was her fault.
 Romeo leaves his job in sales to start surfing in competitions, which annoys Indi.
 They talk and she eventually supports him.